gregdaynes/hyde-page-css/README.md

 `keep_files`
 : will not delete files between builds, and will reuse existing files if they match.

-`dev_mode`
-: skip minification of css, the filename will be formed of the files included with a trailing hash to bust cache. eg: `base.css, home.css => base-home-2d738a.css`.
-: if livereload is enabled, the trailing cache-busting hash will be omitted.

 `livereload`
 : will not include the cache-busting hash in the filename, useful for development with livereload.